 6. Wolfen (Wadleigh, 1981)

-Another werewolf movie from 1981, Wolfen takes a different stance on the werewolf myth, shedding much of the traditional conventions for a more modern look at the beast.
+1981 was a great year for werewolf movies.
+Wolfen takes a different stance on the werewolf myth, shedding much of the traditional conventions for a more modern look at the beast.
 The film also features one of the earlier uses of an in-camera effect similar to that used in Predator to display the perspective of the werewolves themselves.
 Wolfen is essentially a murder-mystery detective story set in New York.
 Albert Finney is great as detective Dewey Wilson who is given the unenviable task of unearthing the culprit behind a series of bizarre murders.

 Discover More: From New York to San Francisco